-GDP of \$93 billion, approximately 0.7% the size of the U.S. GDP of \$13.2 trillion.
-Another reason the net effect would be expected to be small is that the value of U.S. trade with Peru is small when compared to overall U.S. trade.
-U.S. trade (imports plus exports) with Peru accounts for about 0.3% of total U.S. trade.
-U.S. imports from Peru account for 0.3% of total U.S. imports, and U.S. exports to Peru account for 0.3% of total U.S. exports.
+Peru account for 0.3% of total U.S. imports, and U.S. exports to Peru account for 0.3% of total U.S. exports.
 Most of the economy-wide trade effects of trade liberalization from the PTPA would be due to Peru's removal of tariff barriers and other trade restrictions.
 U.S. exporters have substantially larger tariff barriers on their exports to Peru than do Peruvian exporters on their exports to the United States.

 The USITC study on the potential effects of a PTPA, estimates that U.S. imports from Peru would increase by \$439 million and U.S. exports to Peru would increase by \$1.1 billion.
 The study also estimates that U.S. GDP would increase by over \$2.1 billion (0.02%) as a result of the agreement.
-In terms of losses, the report estimates that three U.S. sectors, metals (mainly gold, copper, and aluminum), crops (such as cut flowers, live plants, and seeds), and paddy rice, would experience reductions in output, revenue, or employment of more than 0.10%.24
+In terms of losses, the report estimates that three U.S. sectors, metals (mainly gold, copper, and aluminum), crops (such as cut flowers, live plants, and seeds), and paddy rice, would experience reductions in output, revenue, or employment of more than 0.10%.

-The proposed PTPA is unlikely to affect the aggregate employment level in the United States, but it could impact jobs in specific industries.
+The PTPA is unlikely to affect the aggregate employment level in the United States, but it could impact jobs in specific industries.
 According to the USITC study, the largest U.S. employment gain (1%) is estimated to be in wheat production.
 Declines are estimated in metals (gold, copper, and aluminum), rice production, and miscellaneous crops (cut flowers, live plants and seeds) which could lose up to 0.2% of their employment, displaced by imports.
 Some labor groups argue that U.S. exports of basic grains could adversely affect the livelihoods of subsistence farmers in Peru, where agriculture is the main source of jobs.

-Another factor for consideration is the extent to which the proposed PTPA would provide trade creation over trade diversion.25 One of the drawbacks to a bilateral free trade agreement is that it may result in trade diversion because it is not fully inclusive of all regional trading partners.
+Another factor for consideration is the extent to which the PTPA would provide trade creation over trade diversion.
+One of the drawbacks to a bilateral free trade agreement is that it may result in trade diversion because it is not fully inclusive of all regional trading partners.
 Trade diversion results when a country enters into an FTA and then shifts the purchase of goods or services (imports) from a country that is not an FTA partner to a country that is an FTA partner but still a higher cost producer.
 In the case of the United States and Peru, for example, goods from the United States may replace Peru's lower-priced imports from other countries in Latin America.
 If this were to happen, the United States would now be the producer of that item, not because it produces the good more efficiently, but because it is receiving preferential access to the Peruvian market.